 POST-TRAUMATIC STRESS DISORDER AND ADDICTION

 There is a strong connection between addiction and post-traumatic stress disorder.
 Both affect and fuel one another.
 PTSD and substance abuse are often co-occurring disorders.
 Experiencing any type of trauma can increase your risk for developing a substance use disorder (SUD).
 If you have a predisposition to addiction because of genetics, your chance of abusing drugs and alcohol to cope with PTSD increases even more.

 Substance Use and Trauma

-- Nightmares and intrusive thoughts
+- Flashbacks, nightmares, and intrusive thoughts about the stressful event.

 - Feelings of sadness and anguish

 - Flashbacks and nightmares